userlandkernel/idevicemappings/README.md

 # idevicemappings
-Documenting the base addresses of hardware
+Documenting the base addresses of Apple mobile devices hardware